weisongwen/amsi/README.md

 - LiDAR: Mapping with real-time point clouds and offline point clouds
 - HD Map: Pre-built offline point cloud map

 This package is under development.
+Currently, the mapping between the LiDAR and HD Map is provided by Autoware.
+LiDAROdometry pacakge is reserved for further.

 ## Spec Recommendation